We offer scholarships and awards that promote the use of our collections and honor supporters and donors.

 Graduate Assistantship in Music Education

-This assistantship is offered by the GSU Library in partnership with the GSU School of Music and The Johnny Mercer Foundation.
-Awarded annually to two graduate students in GSU’s Music Education program, the assistantship provides a tuition waiver and stipend for four semesters.
+This assistantship is offered by the Library in partnership with the School of Music and The Johnny Mercer Foundation.
+Awarded annually to two graduate students in Georgia State’s Music Education program, the assistantship provides a tuition waiver and stipend for four semesters.
 Graduate assistants design curriculum units focusing on American popular music 1900–1950.

 View application information for the Graduate Assistantship in Music Education.